 Shoes off and put your left foot (lying) on the desk.
 Then stretch your arms straight up and with them the trunk.
-Next, lean slightly toward the front of the exhale, relax the back muscles as well and the back legs so you can get as close to the head of the knee.
+Next, lean slightly toward the front and exhale, relax the back muscles as well and the back legs so you can get your had as close to the knee as possible.
 Bending will be first in the hip joint, your back as straight as possible.
 The hands must touch the left foot (or, at least, ankle).
 After five breaths, change the position of the feet.
-Both exercises energize feet, increase vitality, will loosen the lower back, leading to inner regeneration and will quickly remove fatigue.
+Both exercises energise feet, increase vitality, will loosen the lower back, leading to inner regeneration and will quickly remove fatigue.

 7. Stretch backbone

-Back and chest muscles are the tense state after a whole day bent over the keyboard.
+Back and chest muscles are tensed after a whole day at work while bent over the keyboard.
 To correct posture, but also to alleviate back muscles, stand upright with your feet shoulder-width apart.
-Go hands parallel overhead and let yourself back slightly, pushing way ahead your basin.
-Traces the tops of hands, or stay with eyes closed, relaxing the body as well.
+Go hands parallel overhead and let yourself back slightly, pushing way ahead your pelvis.
+Traces the top of hands or stay with eyes closed, relaxing the body as well.
 The position is ideal to release the tension in your back and lower back but has a therapeutic role in the case of fatigue and anxiety.

 10. Breathe deeply!